Australia travel tips for 2023: 30 things to know

 VIC and NSW have snow fields and NSW also has some of the best urban environments.
 WA and the Northern Territory have the biggest share of the outback.

 And Tassie is just about the most beautiful place you can visit in the world.

 7. It’s a safe country… to a degree

 I don’t know where exactly I’d lump Australia on the spectrum of “safest countries in the world”.

-However, there is a fair bit of alcohol-related violence on the streets at night and two women have been violently raped and murdered in Melbourne alone in the last twelve months, not to mention attacks against POC’s.
+However, there is a fair bit of alcohol-related violence on the streets at night.

 I would say by and far, Australia is a safe country to visit.
 As a woman however, I am generally on my guard, particularly at night, when I don’t take any unnecessary risks.